WorldHealthOrganization/smart-ph4h/input/pagecontent/trust_domain.md

 <a href="trust_domain_specifications.md">This section</a> provides guidelines, guidance, and recommendations for specifying the use cases that are being defined and prioritized in the initiative.

 ### Policy
-This section details the policies, regulations, and agreements that have been recorded for the PH4H initiative.
+This section details the <a href="trust_domain_policy.md">policies</a>, regulations, and agreements that have been recorded for the PH4H initiative.